 Challenges in Database Monitoring

 Database monitoring presents a series of challenges for administrators.
-Within multi-tier applications, the performance of databases stands as a crucial determinant for overall application efficiency.
+In multi-tier applications, database performance is a crucial determinant of overall application efficiency.
 When databases underperform, applications suffer, potentially leading to a poor user experience and revenue loss.

 The array of database systems available introduces multifaceted obstacles for administrators.
 These systems have evolved, incorporating technologies such as in-memory caching and optimized indexing, making it challenging to pinpoint the source of performance issues.